 This control allows the low-frequency thump or pedestal components to be nulled.
-Remove the input program signal and, while alternately shorting and unshorting the pre-bias terminals, adjust the LF Thump Bal control R46 for a null in the audible or oscilloscopically-observed output from thelimiter.
-Alternatively, vary the input tone level from below the threshold of limiting to about 10 dB above minimum lowfrequency component ("bounce").
+Remove the input program signal and, while alternately shorting and unshorting the pre-bias terminals, adjust the LF Thump Bal control R46 for a null in the audible or oscilloscopically-observed output from the limiter.
+Alternately, vary the input tone level from below the threshold of limiting to about 10 dB above that threshold; observe the limiter output and adjust R46 for minimum low-frequency component, also called "bounce".